philippkant/philippkant/README.md

 [![Hi there](https://readme-typing-svg.herokuapp.com?color=ED6A5A&size=24&lines=Hi!+I'm+Philipp+%F0%9F%91%8B)](https://git.io/typing-svg)

-I am Philipp Kant, a passionate Data Scientist and Web Developer, holding a Master's degree in Computer Science with a specialization in Deep Learning from RWTH Aachen University.
-With a strong foundation in software development and a deep understanding of data analysis, here's what I offer:
+I am Philipp Kant, a Software Architect and Project Manager with a robust background in Data Science and Web Development.
+I hold a Master's degree in Computer Science with a specialization in Deep Learning from RWTH Aachen University.
+With a comprehensive understanding of software development and an expanded knowledge base in digital marketing and business solutions, here's what I offer:

+• Advanced expertise in FULL-STACK DEVELOPMENT and WEB APPLICATIONS
+• Proficiency in DIGITAL MARKETING, including SEO, Google Ads, and Analytics
+• In-depth experience with CRM/ERP SOFTWARE and INTEGRATIONS
-- Advanced knowledge in MACHINE LEARNING and DATA SCIENCE
+• Strong capabilities in MACHINE LEARNING and AI-driven solutions
-- Extensive experience in WEB DEVELOPMENT and interface design
-- Expertise in Python, JavaScript, and modern technologies
-- Effective solutions for DATA PROCESSING and ANALYSIS
-- Development of STRATEGIES for data integration and optimization
+• Proven skills in AUTOMATION and internal process optimization through SCRIPTS and AI

+Currently working at a Digital Marketing Agency, I lead projects as a Software Architect and Project Manager, developing voice bots for automated customer communication, enhancing marketing strategies through SEO and Google Ads, and creating landing pages and web applications.
+My solutions extend to optimizing internal workflows with advanced scripts and AI-driven approaches.

-I bring a combination of technical expertise and practical experience to support companies as a consultant and freelance developer.
-My goal is to meet and exceed your digital ambitions with tailored, effective strategies and techniques.
-Let's talk about how I can advance your business with innovative data-driven solutions.
+I bring a unique blend of technical depth and strategic oversight to support your business in achieving its digital marketing and operational goals!

 <!--